 Capital of Austria: Austria is a landlocked country located in Central Europe, bordered by eight countries: Germany to the north, the Czech Republic to the northwest, Slovakia to the east, Hungary to the southeast, Slovenia and Italy to the south, and Switzerland and Liechtenstein to the west.
-The capital of Austria is Vienna, which is a city renowned for its rich cultural heritage, architecture and historical significance.
+The capital of Austria is a city renowned for its rich cultural heritage, architecture and historical significance.

 (Credits: TerraHunt, Austria's Capital City, Vienna)

-What Is the Capital of Austria?
+What Are the Two Capitals of Austria?

 What is the History of Austria’s Capital, Vienna?